Catalinakatalyst/Portfolio/README.md

 - Provide targeted training or communication to improve awareness
 - Create a simple one-page report summarizing campaign results and lessons learned

-## Key Takeaways
+## Key Takeaways and best practices

-- Regular phishing simulations help users recognize suspicious emails
+- Regular phishing simulations help users recognize suspicious emails especially spoofed emails that look very legitimate
 - Awareness training reduces risk of real phishing attacks
 - Monitoring and reporting provide actionable insights for security teams
+- Enforcing MFA for critical accounts

 ---

-*This project showcases practical phishing simulation and user awareness skills, valuable for strengthening organizational security posture.*
+*This project is for educational purposes only, it showcases practical phishing simulation and user awareness skills, valuable for strengthening organizational security posture.*